shailavij/P_ID-Symbol-Objectdetection/README.md

 <h3>Creation of label map file</h3>

 A simple json file is also needed to tell the class names for the bounding boxes in the training data.
-So I created the <a href="https://github.com/siddiqaa/psvcounter/blob/master/data/label_map.pbtxt">label_map.pbtxt</a> file containing the following text.<br>
+So I created the label_map.pbtxt inside my input folder directory </a> file containing the following text.<br>
 ```
 {
   id: 1